leswright1977/PySpectrometer2/README.md

 * 12 611.6   (Europium)
 * 14 631.1   (Europium)

-Once you have identified some peaks, at least 3, but even better 4 to 6, firts press 'h' to goggle on peak hold, this will stabilize the graph, and even allow you to switch off the light source!
+Once you have identified some peaks, at least 3, but even better 4 to 6, first press 'h' to toggle on peak hold, this will stabilize the graph, and even allow you to switch off the light source!

 Press the 'p' key on the keyboard.
 This will toggle on the pixel measuring crosshairs, move the crosshairs to each of your peaks, and click once the crosshairs are aligned with the 'flagpole' of the wavelength marker.
 Rinse and repeat for your identified peaks.
 (Note it makes sense to do this from left to right!)